MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 - **Publish**: When you publish a model to your organization, users in your organization can see the **My Open Leads Scored** system view and the **Lead score** widget on lead forms.
 After you publish, the **Publish** button will only become available after you retrain or edit the model.

 - **Revert version**: You can return the model to its previous version when the retrained model isn't satisfactory or doesn't meet an acceptable level of your organization's requirements.
-This action is available only when you retrain a model but you haven't yet published it.<!--Edit okay?
-I wanted to emphasize the window of time where the action is available.-->
+This action is available only when you retrain a model but you haven't yet published it.

 - **Edit fields**: You can update or add fields that affect the prediction accuracy score.
 This is useful when you want to tweak the model to consider a unique business process.
 More information: [Retrain a model](#retrain-a-model)